 Here’s a rundown of the states that are participating and when: “Tax-Free Weekends Help Take the Sting Out of Back-to-School Shopping.”

 8. Buy in bulk

-You can save money buying in bulk at Sam’s Club or Costco, especially if you split the cost with another parent.
-Compare shopping lists, see what you both need, buy in bulk, and split the cost.
+You can save money buying in bulk at Sam’s Club or Costco, especially if you split the cost with other parents.
+Compare shopping lists, see what you both need, buy in bulk, and share the bill.